tomblind/local-lua-debugger-vscode/README.md

 ---
 ## Requirements & Limitations
 - The Lua environment must support communication via stdio.
   - Some enviroments may require command line options to support this (ex.
-Corona requires `/no-console` flag)
+Solar2D requires `/no-console` flag)
   - Use of `io.read` or other calls that require user input will cause problems
 - The Lua environment must be built with the `debug` library, and no other code should attempt to set debug hooks.
 - You cannot manually pause debugging while the program is running.